 Your devices like a laptop, cell phone, i-pad, etc.

 Your mobile device is connected to a router located on your home network.

 - Router to which your mobile device is connected.

 - When you are away from your home network, your device uses this agent to send/receive data to and from the HA (Home agent).

 - Registers you as a foreigner in the foreign network similar to when you enter a new country, you are registered by a foreign country (as a newcomer) as well as your resident country (as a visitor to a foreign country with all details saved where you are going & why).

 4. Care-of Address

-- When you take your mobile device outside out of its home network (MyHN) & enter a new network zone, your device is assigned a CoA, i.e. care-of address, which tells your home network your current location and that you belong to the family “MyHN”.
+- When you take your mobile device outside of its home network (MyHN) & enter a new network zone, your device is assigned a CoA, i.e. care-of address, which tells your home network your current location and that you belong to the family “MyHN.”

 - It is usually the IP of the foreign agent.

-- For example, when you want to go to a foreign country, you need to tell all your care-of details, i.e. details of your home country and everything, to the VISA office and embassy.
-After you reach a foreign country, they send all the details to your home country that you have arrived, and your ID is, for example, ID-001, so this ID is your care-of address.
+- For example, when you want to go to a foreign country, you must tell all your care-of details, i.e. details of your home country and everything, to the VISA office and embassy.
+After you reach a foreign country, they send all the details to your home country where you have arrived, and your ID is, for example, ID-001, so this ID is your care-of address.

 5. Correspondent Node (CN)

-- It is the node to which your device is corresponding (a web server).
+- It is the node to which your device corresponds (a web server).

 - It communicates with your device.